Carlos Latuff: Allegations of antisemitism

 In 2002 the Swiss-based Holocaust survivors' organization Aktion Kinder des Holocaust sued the Indymedia of Switzerland on the charge of antisemitism for publishing Latuff's cartoon titled We are all Palestinians series in their website, which depicted a Jewish boy in the Warsaw Ghetto saying: "I am Palestinian."
 The criminal proceedings were suspended by Swiss court.

 Eddy Portnoy, in The Forward, reviewing the book in 2008, wrote that Latuff's material is "often terribly obnoxious... but it is a stretch to categorize his cartoons as antisemitic."

 Rusi Jaspal cited Latuff as an example of political cartoonists who "make use of existing anti-Semitic social representations (e.g., that Jews are evil) in order to derogate Israelis."
 German historian Juliane Wetzel wrote in 2017 that Latuff "employs classic antisemitic motifs in order to discredit Israel" in his cartoons.
 Cary Nelson analyzed a cartoon of Latuff's depicting a distressed Palestinian woman facing a line of large coronaviruses, captioned "Israel and coronavirus unite against occupied native Palestinians", as an example of antisemitic conspiracism related to the COVID-19 pandemic.
 Israeli cartoonist Michel Kichka described Latuff in 2012 as "a good cartoonist, not very subtle.
 And a well-know antisemite."
 British scholar of antisemitism David Hirsh also identified Latuff as an antisemite, in 2015.
+Alan Johnson used Latuff's cartoons as a further example of "antisemitism that comes dressed up as anti-zionism" while discussing Tony Greenstein's description of "the false antisemitism narrative" as being "like a multi headed hydra."

 The Israeli embassy in Egypt issued a complaint to an Egyptian newspaper that published this cartoon, identifying it as an antisemitic caricature.

 In 2010, the Israeli embassy in Egypt sent a complaint to an Egyptian newspaper that published a cartoon by Latuff depicting the Gaza Freedom Flotilla "being grabbed by an octopus carrying an Israeli flag with a Nazi swastika in place of the Star of David symbol."
 A spokeswoman for the embassy described it as an antisemitic caricature.